joetitra/field-workshops-packer/docs/slides/aws/packer-oss/index.md

 We use the word chapter here, because the training should feel like a story unfolding.
 The instructor's job is to guide the learners through this interactive story.

 ---
-name: How-to-Provision-an-AWS-Instance
+name: How-to-Provision-an-AMI
 # How to Create an Amazon EBS-backed AMI

-Let's look at a few different ways you could provision a new AWS Instance.
+Let's look at a few different ways you could provision a new AMI.
 Before we start we'll need to gather some basic information including (but not limited to):

+- Operating System (Source Image)
 - Instance Name
-- Operating System (Image)
 - VM Size
 - Geographical Location (Region)
 - Security Groups